icebaker/nano-bots-api/README.md

 Read the Ruby Nano Bots documentation to learn about [security and privacy features](https://github.com/icebaker/ruby-nano-bots#security-and-privacy).

 We strongly recommend that you define a `NANO_BOTS_ENCRYPTION_PASSWORD` to increase the security and privacy of your users.

+### Tools (Functions)

+The API ensures that Tools (Functions) run in sandboxed mode when the environment variable `FORCE_SANDBOXED` is set to `true`.
+You may set it to `false` at your own risk.
+Learn more about what being sandboxed means in the [Nano Bots specification](https://spec.nbots.io/#/README?id=functions).

+Also, the API does not allow `confirmable` tools; as per the current implementation, it would block requests without being able to collect a confirmation answer from users.

 ## API